momentohq/public-dev-docs/docs/getting-started.md

     configure    Configure Momento Credentials
     help         Print this message or the help of the given subcommand(s)
 ```
+_Note: the version number listed in the output will vary._

 ### Obtain an auth token

 [Authentication in Momento is done via an authentication token](./how-it-works/momento-concepts#authentication-token), and you can sign up for a Momento Serverless Cache auth token directly from the command line.

 Authentication tokens are associated with a specific Momento Serverless Cache region.
-You can provision an auth token for a region using the `account` command with your desired cloud provider and region:
+You can provision an auth token for a Region using the `account` command with your desired cloud provider and Region:

 #### AWS [available regions are us-west-2, us-east-1, ap-northeast-1]